phpeterson-usf/autograder/README.md

     github_col_name = "GitHub"  # Name of the CSV column which contains the GitHub username login_col_name = "SIS Login ID"  # Name of the CSV column which contains the Canvas SIS Login ID
     ```
-4. If Canvas isn't working for you, try the `-v` command-line flag, which will print the results of the Canvas REST API
+4. If Canvas isn't working for you, try the `-v` command-line flag, which will print the results of each Canvas REST API

 ## Using Digital
 1. [Digital](https://github.com/hneemann/Digital) has test case components which can test a circuit using pre-defined inputs and outputs.
 See Digital's documentation for scripted testing examples.